ucsd-cse8a-f18/ucsd-cse8a-f18.github.io/index.md

 - Be prepared!
 When the tutor shows up, you should be ready to reproduce the issue you're having, have a test case that doesn't produce the right output, show them a drawing of the situation you're confused about, etc.

-Piazza
+<h4>Asking & Answering questions on Piazza</h4>

 Piazza is an online discussion board where we can make announcements and students can ask questions.
-We (the course staff) can answer your questions, as well as your classmates.
-We have some guidelines and advice for participating on Piazza.
+Both we (the course staff) and your classmates can answer your questions.
 There are two kinds of questions you should ask on Piazza:

 - Private questions about programming assignments or your grade / account
 - Public questions about the content of lecture, discussion, lab, and any readings

-Before you post a question or answer, consider:

-- Does it contribute to a positive, constructive, and respectful forum for discussion and learning?
-- Does it contain contain source code or other information that shouldn't be shared class-wide?
-- Is it a question that's been asked before, that you could find via searching?

-If you make a post that violates these guidelines, we may make it private and remind you of these guidelines.
-Overall, our goal is to make the public content on Piazza constructive and relevant for everyone.

-We will, for each assignment, aggregate together a frequently asked questions post that draws from questions we receive in office hours and via Piazza posts.
+For each assignment, you will find a Frequently Asked Questions post, where we will answer all common questions we receive in office hours and via (private) Piazza posts.
 If you ask a question that's already answered in that post, we'll likely just send you a link to that post.
 That post will be updated as new important questions and answers come in.

+When answering questions, be polite, be clear, and assume the best intentions of the person asking.
+If it turns out you make a mistake or were wrong, admit it with a smile (emoji are great for this 😊), and make sure the correct information is clear.
+Above all, keep in mind that the course is a community whose goal is to foster a positive learning environment for everyone.
 For public discussion, note that answers from your classmates are not official!
 They could be downright wrong or misleading, completely by accident.
 “My classmate said so on Piazza” is not a legitimate justification in most arguments, though they may indeed lead you in helpful directions.

-When answering questions, be polite, be clear, and assume the best intentions of the person asking.
-If it turns out you make a mistake or were wrong, admit it with a smile (emoji are great for this 😊), and make sure the correct information is clear.
-Above all, keep in mind that the course is a community whose goal is to foster a positive learning environment for everyone.

-Finally, a note about the pedagogic value of communication – a huge amount of modern computer science happens via collaboration, in text, online.
-Sites like Stack Overflow and Github hold incredible wealths of information generated through asking and answering questions.
-Computer science research, large system development, and cutting-edge design happens through professional, high-volume mailing lists.
-Practicing using Piazza professionally prepares you for these situations, so do it mindfully.

 <a id="exams"></a>
+<h3>Exams</h3>
-<b>Exams</b> There will be two exams during the quarter, held in the evenings during Week 3 (**Thursday 10/18/2018	8pm-
-9:50pm**) and Week 7 (**Wednesday 11/14/2018	8pm-9:50pm**) of the Fall quarter.
+There will be two exams during the quarter, held in the evenings during Week 3 (**Thursday 10/18/2018	8pm- 9:50pm**) and Week 7 (**Wednesday 11/14/2018	8pm-9:50pm**) of the Fall quarter.
 The Final exam is on Wednesday of exam week (**Wednesday 12/12/2018	7pm-9:59pm**).
 There are no makeup exams.
 See <a href="#Grading">grading section</a> below for the policy on missed exams.